TheArrowsmith/karen/_docs/FT-event-driven-architecture-prd.md

 ### The Solution

 We will implement a global undo/redo system that allows users to reverse and re-apply most data-changing actions.
-To achieve this, we will refactor the core data management logic of the app from a direct mutation model to an **event-driven architecture**.
-This means that instead of views directly changing the application's data, they will dispatch "actions" describing the intended change.
-A central "store" will process these actions, update the data, and maintain a history that we can traverse for undo and redo operations.
+To achieve this, we will build the core data management logic of the app using a robust **event-driven architecture**.

+This architecture works in two stages:
+1. Instead of directly changing data, views will dispatch lightweight **"Intents"** that describe the desired change with minimal information (e.g., "delete the task with this ID").
+2. A central **"Store"** will receive this intent, look up the current state to gather all necessary details, and translate it into a fully-detailed **"Action"** (e.g., the complete task object and its position).
+This detailed action is then used to update the state and is recorded in a history that we can traverse for undo and redo operations.

 ### Goal

-The primary goal is to enhance user experience by providing a reliable and familiar undo/redo capability, making the application more robust and user-friendly.
+The primary goal is to enhance user experience by providing a reliable and familiar undo/redo capability, making the application more robust and user-friendly through a clean, decoupled architecture.

 ## 2. Goals

 *   Implement an "undo stack" to record and reverse user actions.
 *   Implement a "redo stack" to re-apply actions that have been undone.
 *   Integrate undo/redo with standard macOS menu bar items and keyboard shortcuts (`Cmd+Z`, `Cmd+Shift+Z`).
-*   Refactor the application's data flow to use a central `AppStore` and a system of `AppAction`s.
+*   Implement the application's data flow using a central `AppStore` and a two-layer system of lightweight `AppIntent`s that are translated into detailed, undoable `AppAction`s.
 *   Ensure the user's core data (tasks, schedule) is saved when the app closes and restored on launch.

 ## 3. User Stories